warddalston/streaming-data-pipeline/hive-hello-world/hue_queries.md

 Create an internal table named reviews_int in your database.
 LOAD the data from the reviews folder into this table.

 ```
-CREATE TABLE IF NOT EXISTS dward.reviews_int(
+CREATE TABLE IF NOT EXISTS user.reviews_int(
   marketplace STRING,
   customer_id INTEGER,
   review_id STRING,